Mordovia: Penal colonies

 Mordovia is home to multiple penal colonies.
 Prisons in Mordovia are regarded by many as having conditions harsher than most Russian prisons.
 According to University of Helsinki sociologist Olga Zeveleva, who works with the Gulag Echoes project studying Russian prison conditions, "Prisons in Mordovia are notoriously terrible, even by Russian standards.
-The prisons there are known for the harsh regimes and human rights violations.”
-According to The Guardian, a popular saying among female prison inmates in Russia is “If you haven’t done time in Mordovia, you haven’t done time at all.”
+The prisons there are known for the harsh regimes and human rights violations."
+According to The Guardian, a popular saying among female prison inmates in Russia is "If you haven't done time in Mordovia, you haven't done time at all."
 The prison was built as a part of a system of similar prisons in the region in the 1930s during the Soviet era.
 University of Oxford scholar Judith Pallot described the prison as being "stuck in time for 50 years."
-Violence from other prisoners and prison guards is not as frequent as in men's prisons, but isn't uncommon.
+Violence from other prisoners and prison guards is not as frequent as in men's prisons, but is not uncommon.
 As of 2022, among the prisoners held in Mordovia's penal colonies is Paul Whelan, a U.S. citizen accused of spying and sentenced to 16 years.